Reading and Phonics

 Phonics and Decoding

 The phonics programme matches the expectations of the English National Curriculum and Early Learning Goals.
-We have clear expectations of pupils’ phonics progress term by term, which are fully aligned to our school’s phonics programme (Letters and Sounds), from EYFS to Year 2.
+We have clear expectations of pupils’ phonics progress term by term, which are fully aligned to our school’s phonics programme (ELS), from EYFS to Year 2.
 By the end of EYFS, all children should be able to read words and simple sentences accurately, with increasing speed and fluency.

-We have spent time matching all of our scheme books with the Letters and Sounds phonics sequence and our reading books are organised as follows;
+We have spent time matching all of our scheme books with the Essential Letters and Sounds phonics sequence.
+Our reading scheme has been organised and colour-coded by our school and matched to our phonics teaching, in order for all children to have reading books which they can decode from EYFS, onwards.

 Light Green- Phase 1